Registrants must have the skills, knowledge, character and health to practise their profession safely and effectively

 Our fitness to practise process is designed to protect the public from those who are not fit to practise.

-If a registrant’s fitness to practise is impaired (in other words, negatively affected), this means they are unable to practise safely and effectively.
-This may mean they should not practise at all.
-It could also mean they should be restricted in what they are allowed to do.
-We will take action to ensure this.
+If a registrant’s fitness to practise is impaired (in other words, negatively affected) it means there are concerns about their ability to practise safely and effectively.
+This may mean that they should not practise at all, or that they should be limited in what they are allowed to do.

 The types of cases we can consider are those that question whether a registered professional’s fitness to practise is “impaired” on one of the following “grounds”:

 - Misconduct – behaviour that falls short of what can reasonably be expected of a professional.